smendoza787/huey/README.md

 <h1 align="center">:octopus: huey</h1>

-> A tiny queue implementation in JavaScript.
+Huey is a tiny queue implementation in JavaScript.